 A quick overview of PagerDuty’s AIOps solution

-Let’s get started with a quick overview of AIOps in the first place and remind ourselves why people are turning to AIOps and automation in the first place: There’s too much system noise disrupting technical teams.
+Let’s get started with a quick overview of AIOps and remind ourselves why people are turning to AIOps and automation in the first place.
+There’s too much system noise disrupting technical teams.
 There’s too much complexity, which slows down incident resolution.
 And there’s too much manual work causing employee burnout.

-PagerDuty’s AIOps solution is made up of best-in-class incident response, Event Intelligence, and Rundeck.
-Our approach to AIOps addresses the core challenges by helping teams:
+PagerDuty’s AIOps solution addresses core challenges by helping teams: